-Discrepancies between equipment specifications reported in the tracking data and that which was recorded during field site visits are summarized in Table 3-5.
+Discrepancies between equipment specifications reported in the tracking data and that which was recorded during field site visits are summarized in Table 4-5.
 During site visits the condenser unit’s model and serial numbers were recorded from the manufacturer name plate.
 Referencing the manufacturer’s specifications for the model, the unit’s output capacity in Tons was determined.
 The name plate also contains the Energy Efficiency Ratio (EER) of the unit.

 Of the 88 units in the sample, the EER reported in tracking matched that of the field verification on 77 of the units.
 In the tracking data there were 10 units in which the EER was not reported.
 The one EER discrepancy found reported the EER of the unit in the tracking data was as 13.25 EER, while it was verified in the field as 12 EER.
+The average EER of the units observed on-site was 12.8, which is the same average as that from the tracking system for all sample units where EER was tracked.

 When comparing the tracking data for unit capacity in Tons to field verification, greater discrepancies were found.
 Of the 88 units in the sample, the tracking data unit capacity and field verifications matched on 46 units.
 Of the remaining 42, one unit in the tracking data did not report the capacity, 27 units were found to be a higher capacity in Tons than in tracking, and 14 units were found to have a lower capacity in Tons.
-This level of discrepancy for unit capacity in Tons at 48% results in some question of how this data is being reported into tracking.
+This level of discrepancy for unit capacity in Tons, at 48%, results in some question of how this data is being reported and quality controlled in the tracking system.

 When further examining these 42 discrepancies, it was found that 55% were misreported by .5 Tons, 28% were misreported by 1.0 Tons and the remaining 17% reported at > 1.0 Tons.
-These discrepancies could be the result of a difference between recommended units vs. the actual unit installed by the contractor, where the contractor has adjusted the sizing of the unit based on additional factors determined at the site.
+Despite there being observations of more higher capacity than lower capacity discrepancies in the field as compared to tracking, the average capacity changed very little overall, decreasing slightly from 2.8 in the tracking system to 2.7 in our on-site observations.
+This discrepancy might be the result of inattention by contractors to this important tracking item or a signal that final entered capacities could use better oversight.
+Regardless of the ultimate cause of this discrepancy, later in this report we recommend that specification sheets accompany applications to help ensure proper tracking of this important field.

 Table 4-5: Discrepancies between Tracking and On-site Summary